pyOpenSci/lessons/github-git/1-get-to-know-repo.md

 ### Answer these questions

 * Does the repository accept contributions?
 If so, what types of contributions are accepted?
-* Does the repository use specific code or text formatting standards or liters?
+* Does the repository use specific code or text formatting standards or linters?
 * Does the repository have continuous integration (CI) set up?
 * What is the license associated with the code in the repository?
 * Are the issues labeled and are there "good first issue" or "help wanted" labels